Sharon Creech: Awards

 Bloomability won the IRA/CBC Children's Choices award in 1999.

-The Wanderer won the Parents' Choice Award, USA, in 2000, and it was a runner-up for the Newbery Medal.
+The Wanderer won the Parents' Choice Award, USA, in 2000, and was a runner-up for the Newbery Medal.
 It was one of eight books on the Carnegie Medal shortlist in the U.K.

-Creech and Love That Dog were a commended runner-up for the 2001 Carnegie Medal and she won the 2002 Medal from the British librarians, recognizing Ruby Holler as the year's best children's book published in the U.K.
+Creech and Love That Dog were a commended runner-up for the 2001 Carnegie Medal, and she won the 2002 Medal from the British librarians, recognizing Ruby Holler as the year's best children's book published in the U.K.